 Using move Closures with Threads

 We’ll often use the move keyword with closures passed to thread::spawn because the closure will then take ownership of the values it uses from the environment, thus transferring ownership of those values from one thread to another.
-In the “Capturing the Environment with Closures” section of Chapter 13, we discussed move in the context of closures.
-Now, we’ll concentrate more on the interaction between move and thread::spawn.
+In “Capturing the Environment with Closures” on page XX, we discussed move in the context of closures.
+Now we’ll concentrate more on the interaction between move and thread::spawn.

 Notice in Listing 16-1 that the closure we pass to thread::spawn takes no arguments: we’re not using any data from the main thread in the spawned thread’s code.
 To use data from the main thread in the spawned thread, the spawned thread’s closure must capture the values it needs.
 Listing 16-3 shows an attempt to create a vector in the main thread and use it in the spawned thread.
-However, this won’t yet work, as you’ll see in a moment.
+However, this won’t work yet, as you’ll see in a moment.

 src/main.rs